publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch79/m__us_usc_t7_s4807.md

     (b) __Election; eligibility to vote; notice of election; number of members nominated__

-        (1) After the Secretary has received the nominations required under subsection (a) of this section and not later than 45 days after the effective date of the order, the Secretary shall call for an election within each State of persons for appointment as producer members of the initial Delegate Body.
+        (1) After the Secretary has received the nominations required under subsection (a) and not later than 45 days after the effective date of the order, the Secretary shall call for an election within each State of persons for appointment as producer members of the initial Delegate Body.

         (2) To be eligible to vote in an election held in a State, a person must be a producer who is a resident of such State.